Need an expert to help you with

 - The Docker daemon directed that output to the Docker client, then it was sent to your terminal.

+docker-compose up –ddocker-compose should now fork to the background.
 To reveal your group of Docker containers, even if it is stopped or already running, use the command shown below.
 As an example, we will show you in the following that the ‘helloworld_my-test_1’ container has stopped.

 Output of `docker-compose ps` Name Command State Ports ----------------------------------------------- helloworld_my-test_1 /hello Exit 0If it is a running container, it should show the ‘Up’ state.